-It sends a query of a given name (of a given optional RR type) to a specified recursive server, and prints the result as a list of RRs.
+Sends a query of a given name (of a given optional RR type) to a specified recursive server and prints the result as a list of RRs.
 It can also act as a validating stub resolver if a trust anchor is given via a set of command line options.

-Usage: sample [options] server\address hostname
+Usage: sample [options] server_address hostname